GoMyCode-nextGen/javascript-functions/Readme.md

 cube(2); // -> 8
 cube(3); // -> 27
 ```
-Write a function called charAtIndex that takes a string and an integer as parameters and returns the the character at the index of the number.
+3.Write a function called charAtIndex that takes a string and an integer as parameters and returns the the character at the index of the number.
 HINT: Use .charAt.

 ```js
 function charAtIndex(string, number) {